Professional Reviews

 • Selective scan — Scan a selected folder.

-Kaspersky detected every malware file I hid on my phone in less than 5 minutes and automatically quarantined them.
+Kaspersky detected every malware file I hid on my phone and automatically quarantined them all in under 5 minutes.

 The app’s real-time protection also worked really well.
-It detected all of the malware traces I tried putting on my phone and even stopped me from downloading dangerous apps on the Google Play Store.
-This is a convenient feature, but I must admit, I much prefer Norton’s Mobile Security’s App Advisor, which can warn you about apps before you download them.
+It detected all the malware traces I tried putting on my phone and even stopped me from downloading dangerous apps on the Google Play Store.
+This is a convenient feature, but I must admit, I much prefer Norton Mobile Security’s App Advisor, which can warn you about apps before you download them, or Bitdefender’s App Anomaly Detection, which monitors Android apps in real-time for suspicious behavior.
 Even so, Kaspersky still intercepted dangerous app downloads and immediately quarantined them, keeping my device protected.

 The Kaspersky mobile app also offers free anti-theft protection.
 You need to make a Kaspersky account for it to work, as using it requires you to log into the My Kaspersky online hub.
 Once you log into My Kaspersky, you get 4 anti-theft features: